nmagen/Fire_Findr_Caffe/4_Model_Training/readme.md

 ![jpg](https://raw.githubusercontent.com/JBed/Fire_Findr/master/4_Model_Training/ambiguous.jpg)

 I think that this image is interesting because it illustrates a case where it is really not clear to even a human what is going on.
-The building in the background does not appear to be damaged by fire (it;s possible that this was a false alarme).
+The building in the background does not appear to be damaged by fire (it's possible that this was a false alarme).

-I bring this up because it really is not clear what is going on in this photo.
-We see people standing around and hoses on the ground but it;s not clear is there is an active fire.
-This photo represent difficulties in accurately labeling our training set.

-Similar to the issue discussed above with the firetruck in a parade we need to make sure to find instances of firefighters at public events and include them in the training negative set.
+Similar to the issue discussed above with the firetruck in a parade we need to make sure to find instances of firefighters at public events (not fighting fire) and include them in the training negative set.

 ---

 ### Conclusion

-From the analysis above some modifications can be made to by training data set and the CNN re-trained. this iterative procedure will undouble improve performance.
+From the analysis above some modifications can be made to by training data set and the CNN re-trained. this iterative procedure will certainly improve performance.
 Unfortunately, there exist some aspect that will not be made better by including more (or more informative) image in the training set such as detecting multiple objects.